 In the 2015 Cub Scout program, there are two adventures that involve building something out of wood.
 Even though the other ranks aren't working on an adventure by making a birdhouse or tray, they are working on skills that will be important for them in the future.

-You can download the instructions and the accompanying diagram by clicking on these links.
+You can download the instructions by clicking on this link.

 The prices are based on the per foot cost of the boards.
 For example, the project needs 12 1/2′ of 2 x 4 lumber, so I used the price per foot for an 8′ board.